edenobrega/multimode-hangman-5p/TESTING.md

 JSHint validation for index.js, showing no errors
 ![jshint validation on index.script](documentation/testing/jshint-index.png)

-JSHint validation for script.js, showing no errors, but two warnings, the first is about variables and confusing semantics, but the variable in question is used only once and is directly above the loop which is think is better than having it inside and being continuesly called, and while i could just make multiple calls to each key of the keyboard, this way allows me the option to add different languages and punctuation to the html and not having to change this loop.
-The second warning is the same but i find having the variable at the top of the page better as its easier to find.
-And the undefined variable is a [interface](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) that helps working with url params
+JSHint validation for script.js, showing no errors, but two warnings, see unfixed bugs above.
 ![jshint validation on index.script](documentation/testing/jshint-script.png)

 JShint validation for modal.js, showing no errors